madebymsi/renjiiiii/README.md

 also note i will unadd u dont put effort into our friendship sorry!!

-dni list: people whos only personality is their partner, if u vent everytime we talk, PEOPOE WHO DONT LIKE MANGOS!1! /nsrs
+dni list: people whos only personality is their partner, homophobes, PEOPOE WHO DONT LIKE MANGOS!1! /nsrs